JislordCodes/Qucikbook-Web-Connect/README.md

 Select the example.qwc file you just edited.

-A security window will pop up.
 Authorize the service.

-The application will appear in your list.

-Enter the password: testpass (this is set in the qbwc_service.py file).
+Enter the password: testpass

-Check the box on the far left next to the application name.
+Check the box on the far left and click Update Selected.

-Click Update Selected.

 6. Watch the Sync

-You will see activity in your python qbwc_service.py terminal as it processes each job one by one (Customer, Employee, Invoice, etc.).
-You can then check your QuickBooks company file to see the new records.
+Your Python terminal will show the status of each job, including failures and retries.

+Open sync_log.csv (in Excel or a text editor) to see the detailed results.
+You will see the "INV-FAIL-TEST" job change from "Failed (Retrying...)" to "Failed (Aborted)" after it hits the max retry count.